 The Significance: A shot in the arm.
-The 8-game losing streak had dampened spirits of the fan base.
+The losing streak dampened spirits of the fan base.
 After the loss to previously winless in conference Marshall on Thursday, there may have been a few people wondering if Rice would be blanked in conference play.
 Instead they beat a Charlotte squad who has wins over two ranked teams (Michigan and K-State) and a somewhat healthy RPI of 111.
-Now the key is building off of it, especially with a winnable game next up at UTSA.
+Now the key is to build off of it, especially with a winnable game next up at UTSA.

 What Went Right: 1.
 Rice hit a dozen 3-pointers in 24 attempts.
 2. Rice helped force a season-high 18 turnovers, which they turned into 17 points.
 3. Rice had 17 assists, compared to 11 for the 49ers.